13 Basic Road Markings in the Philippines and What They MeanBy marian on February 28th, 2017

 - Broken White Lines

 - Mixed Double Lane Divider: Solid Yellow With Broken Yellow or White Lines

-Understanding road markings is one of the most basic lessons new (and experienced) drivers need to master.
+Understanding the meanings of road lines in the Philippines is one of the most basic lessons new and experienced drivers need to master.
 If there’s one thing you should know before hopping in your Toyota Vios, it’s that the Philippines has a driving culture that does not necessarily follow road markings.

 Diagonal White Lines

-These are usually seen outlined by a solid white line, this signifies the area that is not technically part of the actual roadway.
-By right vehicles are never to occupy these areas outside of emergency situations.
+There are a number of white road line meanings in the Philippines.
+Diagonal white lines are usually seen outlined by a solid white line.
+It signifies an area that is not technically part of the actual roadway.
+By right, vehicles are never to occupy these areas outside of emergency situations.

 Solid White Center Lines